 Categories

 Episodes

-Ubisoft, it’s been 3,815 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+Well, this is an easy segue.
+Speaking of games I’ve missed for years on end – Ubisoft, it has been 4,051 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories